synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

                 func(*args)
 ```

 That "*" in "*args" is worth mentioning.
 Python as the neat feature of being able to handle variable numbers of arguments easily.
-For example, if Python list args contains [1, ‘hello", True] (3 arguments), then invoking foo(*args) makes function foo () think you called it as foo(1, ‘hello", True).
-That"s 3 parameters (like we wanted).
+For example, if Python list args contains [1, ‘hello', True] (3 arguments), then invoking foo(*args) makes function foo () think you called it as foo(1, ‘hello', True).
+That's 3 parameters (like we wanted).
 If we instead called foo(args), then foo would receive only *one* parameter, the list of 3 items.

 ```python
             except:
                 log.exception('Error calling function: %s' % str(parsed))
 ```

 That wraps up the WebSocketHandler class, and provides us one of several building blocks that we will need.
-Notice that at this point, this program hasn"t actually created a web server yet.
-It"s just getting prepared to do so.
+Notice that at this point, this program hasn't actually created a web server yet.
+It's just getting prepared to do so.
 Next up, the code defines (but does not actually create) another building block.
 The "SnapCom" object created below is what will actually be aware (actually make use of) the SNAP Connect library.

 Trivia – "SnapCom" was the internal project name of what became the SNAP Connect 3.x series of software.
 So, you will often run into code that refers to a "SNAP Connect instance" as a "snapcom".
 Here the situation is slightly different, as this "SnapCom" object *has* a SNAP Connect instance, versus *is* a SNAP Connect instance (Just keep reading if this is not clear yet).